Fundamental Limits of Infinite Constellations in MIMO Fading Channels: Introduction

 Infinite constellations (IC's) are structures in the Euclidean space that have no power constraint.
 In \cite{PoltirevJournal}, Poltyrev analyzed the performance of IC's over the additive white Gaussian noise (AWGN) channel.
 In this work we first extend the definitions of diversity order and multiplexing gain to the case where there is no power constraint.
 We also introduce a new term: the average number of dimensions per channel use, which is essentially the IC dimension divided by the number of channel uses.
 Then we extend the methods used in \cite{PoltirevJournal} in order to derive an upper bound on the diversity of any IC with certain average number of dimensions per channel use, as a function of the multiplexing gain.
-It turns out that for a given number of dimensions per channel use, the diversity is a straight line as a function of the multiplexing gain that depends on the number of transmit and receive antennas.
+It turns out that for a given number of dimensions per channel use the diversity is a straight line as a function of the multiplexing gain, that depends on the number of transmit and receive antennas.
 This analysis holds for $any$ $M$ and $N$, and also applies for lattices with regular lattice decoding.
 We also find the average number of dimensions per channel use for which the upper bounds coincide with the optimal DMT of finite constellations.
-Finally, we show that for the aforementioned average number of dimensions per channel use, together with sufficient amount of channel uses, there exist sequences of lattices that attain different segments of the optimal DMT with regular lattice decoding, i.e. for each point in the DMT of \cite{TseDivMult2003} there exists a lattice sequence of certain dimension that achieves it with regular lattice decoding.
-Hence, this work characterizes the best DMT IC's may attain for any average number of dimensions per channel use, and proves that lattices can achieve the optimal DMT also by using \emph{regular} lattice decoding, by adapting their dimensionality.
+Finally, we show that each segment in the optimal DMT is attained by a sequence of lattices with a corresponding average number of dimensions per channel use, when using regular lattice decoder, i.e. for each point in the DMT of \cite{TseDivMult2003} there exists a lattice sequence of certain dimension that achieves it with regular lattice decoding.
+Hence, this work characterizes the best DMT IC's may attain for any average number of dimensions per channel use, and also proves that lattices can achieve the optimal DMT when \emph{regular} lattice decoder is employed in the receiver, by adapting their dimensionality.
+It is important to note that when the IC is a lattice, we show that the multiplexing gain of infinite lattices and finite constellations coincide.